leafo/lua-openai/README.md

 - `opts`: Additional options (model, temperature, tools, previous_response_id, etc.)
 - `stream_callback`: Optional function for streaming responses.

-Returns a response object on success.
+Returns a response object on success, or accumulated text when streaming.
 On failure, returns `nil`, an error message, and the raw response.

 #### ChatSession